naninovel/docs/docs/en/guide/characters.md

 When using video with an alpha channel (transparency), see the [guide on the supported formats](https://docs.unity3d.com/Manual/VideoTransparency.html).

-To prevent specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.
+To prevent a specific appearance from looping, append `NoLoop` (case-insensitive) to the appearance name.

 ## Live2D Characters